-The VAX/VMS system provides three read function codes:
+The VMS operating system provides the following read function codes:

-- IO\$READVBLK-read virtual block
+- IO\$READVBLK-Read virtual block

-- IO\$READLBLK-read logical block
+- IO\$READLBLK-Read logical block

-- IO\$READPBLK-read physical block
+- IO\$READPBLK-Read physical block

-Two function-dependent arguments are used with these codes:
+The following function-dependent arguments are used with these codes:

-- P1-the starting virtual address of the buffer that is to receive the data - P2-the number of bytes that are to be read in the specified format
+- P1-The starting virtual address of the buffer that is to receive the data - P2-The number of bytes that are to be read in the specified format

 The read binary function modifier (IO\$M_BINARY) and the read packed Hollerith function modifier (IO\$M_PACKED) can be used with all read functions.
 If IO\$M_BINARY is specified, successive columns of data are stored in sequential word locations of the input buffer.
 If IO\$M_PACKED is specified, successive columns of data are packed and stored in sequential byte locations of the input buffer.
 If neither of these function modifiers is specified, successive columns of data are translated in the current mode (026 or 029) and are stored in sequential bytes of the input buffer.
-Figure 2-1 shows how data is stored by IO\$M_BINARY and IO\$M_PACKED.
+Figure 2-2 shows how data is stored by IO\$M_BINARY and IO\$M_PACKED.